FAIRsharing/json-schema-tools/README.md

 ## Machine Actionable Metadata Models
 One of the most common format to exchange data over the web is the **JavaScript Object Notation** (**JSON**).
-It's a popular open-standard that can be used to represent data instances and physical constrains a given object should comply with.
-These syntactic constrains are called **schemas**.
+It is a popular open-standard that can be used to represent data instances but also to represent and physical constraints a given object should comply with.
+These syntactic constraints are called **JSON schemas**.

-Schemas are built using the **JSON-Schema** specification and inform about the the properties of an object.
-Among those, one may find names, descriptions, values, cardinality, ect ....
+The **JSON-Schema** specification informs about the the properties of an object.
+Among those, one may find names, descriptions, values, cardinality, ect... .
-<br/> The specification relies on the powerful ```$ref``` keyword to create links between schemas called references.
-An example easy to understand is the relationship between an Organization and a Person through
+<br/> The specification provides a powerful mechanism (the ```$ref``` keyword) to create links between schemas called references.
+An easy to understand example is the relationship between an Organization and a Person through
 the ```employee``` property.
 In some rare cases, an employee could also be another organization or even both at the same time (a single self-employed person hired as a service provider through his own company).
 JSON-Schema also supports these types of relationships through the use of the ```anyOf```, ```oneOf``` and ```allOf``` keywords.
-<br/> These references give the ability to create very complex oriented (optionally cyclic, see [below](#optional-identify-circularity-in-schemas)) graphs where each
+<br/> These references give the ability to create very complex oriented graph (possibly cyclic ones, see [below](#optional-identify-circularity-in-schemas)) graphs where each
-vertices is a schema and each edge a relationship between two schemas.
+vertices is a _schema_ and each edge a _relationship between two schemas_.
 In this documentation we will refer to these interconnected structures as **networks**.

-Networks allow to represent very dense objects which may become hardly human readable when the numbers of properties and relationships reach certain thresholds.
+Networks allow to represent very dense sets of objects which may become hardly human readable when the numbers of properties and relationships reaches certain thresholds.
-<br/>To emphasise this phenomena, there are semantic constrains that should also be taken into consideration for machine readability.
+<br/>Adding to the complexity, some semantic constrains should also be taken into consideration for machine readability..
 This extra layer creates an even more complex specification to deal with.

 #### Separating syntactic and semantic layers:
 ![alt text](assets/separation_of_concerns.png "Separation of semantic and syntactic concerns")